highclef93/machine-learning-portfolio/soccer-market-predictions/README.md

 ## Author

 **Olayanju Ireoluwa**
-MSc in Data Science and Analytics
+Master of Science in Data Science and Analytics

 ## **📩 Let's Connect!**
 Interested in discussing this project or potential opportunities?